SEO For Affiliates:

 The websites that currently rank for the keyword might be highly authoritative, but not optimized for and relevant to that keyword.
 They rank high simply because there's no better alternative to include into search results.
 And therefore outranking them might be much easier than it seems.

-- When spotting the SERPs that c can read on about all the ould use some improvement, mark the keywords with a special tag in your project.
+- When spotting opportunities for keywords on the SERPs that you can optimize for, mark the keywords with a special tag in your project.
 These are the keywords I recommend focusing your attention on in the first place.

 Picking the right internal linking structure